dsaulsb1/Fraud-Project/README.md

 4. Store some intermediate results (which can be used later for visualization) in AWS S3 bucket/PgAdmin
 5. S3 bucket where data is located, and database connection details can be found in the Jupyter Notebook

+##### Data Cleaning and Analysis
+This project will utilize Jupyter notebook and the pandas library to perform data cleaning and analysis

 ## Description of communication protocols